rodrez/jobpy/README.md

 2. How often does jopby gets updated?

    - I am currently releasing weekly updates.
-   - NOTE: I'm currently a full time employee and part time student so I spend the rest ofvmy free time coding to expand my knowledge.
+   - NOTE: I'm currently a full time employee and full time student so I spend the rest of my free time coding to expand my knowledge.
 Help is always appreciated.

 3. Will this become something more?